with Modern Values

 Athletes, athletic teams, and coaches can apply for the P-1A visa if they are visiting the United States for a specific competition, season, or production.
 The competition must have a distinguished reputation and require international participation.

 If an individual is applying for a P-1A Visa in order to be employed as a professional athlete, the employer or employing team has to be in a league, club, conference, or association with at least 6 competing entities whose combined annual revenue is at least $10 million.
 The sport must have a governing entity that oversees competitors’ behaviors and applies rules or regulations on the sport.

 Evidence of International Recognition for Individuals or Teams

-Individuals or teams applying for a P-1A visa for must submit a contract with their employing team or the governing entity of the sport.
+Individuals or teams applying for a P-1A visa for a specific competition or event must submit a contract with their employing team or the governing entity of the sport.
 Additionally, they must submit at least 2 pieces of evidence from this list of acceptable proof:

 - Proof of significant participation prior to entering the U.S. to compete